 Carnegie Mellon University has a long history of leadership in the fields of artificial intelligence, automated technologies, machine learning and the sciences.
-The university is combining this expertise to make automated science and fully automated experimentation a reality.
+By combining this expertise, the university has been leading the revolution to make automated science and fully automated experimentation a reality.

 Artificial Intelligence at CMU

 As a member of CMU’s faculty for more than 50 years, Nobel Laureate Herbert “Herb” A. Simon conducted extensive research on human decision-making and problem-solving processes, which led to the creation of computational tools that both simulated and augmented human thinking.
 Simon’s work with Alan Newell led to the invention of computer systems that could learn and adapt, creating the modern-day field of artificial intelligence.
 For their contributions, they earned the Turing Award in 1975.
 In 1987, Simon and colleagues published “Scientific Discovery: Computational Explorations of the Creative Processes,” a book that detailed how the discovery process can be both designed and modeled using cognitive science and artificial intelligence.
 This book laid the groundwork for the notion that science could be done by computers and showed that computers could “rediscover” fundamental laws of science from raw data.